karenmxm/Election_Analysis/README.md

 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who received votes.
-3. Calculate the total number of votes each candidate received.3.7.7
+3. Calculate the total number of votes each candidate received.
 4. Calculate the percentage of votes each candidate won.
 5. Determine the winner of the election based on popular vote.